Your rights in case of exceeded waiting time

 - surgical procedures

 - treatment at a substance abuse centre

-Within 10 working days of receiving the referral, the specialist health service must decide if you have the right to treatment from a specialist.
-Based on an assessment of your state of health, you will either be offered healthcare within the specialist health service, or be referred back to the original referrer.
+Within 10 working days of receiving the referral, the specialised health service must decide if you have the right to treatment from a specialist.
+Based on an assessment of your state of health, you will either be offered healthcare within the specialised health service, or be referred back to the original referrer.

 Treatment within the EU/EEA in the event of long waiting times in Norway